danieltjw/aifutures/README.md

 - Interested
     - Some will create representatives to interact with us and be interested in our well-being (Caretaker)

-Superintelligent AIs will be so powerful, it will not matter a person's or nation's military might, money, influence, intellect.
+Artificial Super Intelligences will be so powerful, it will not matter a person's or nation's military might, money, influence, intellect.

 _(Whatever you do, do not lookup ****'s basilisk)_

 ---

-## Superintelligent AI Values
+## Artificial Super Intelligence Values

-What could a Superintelligent AI's primary drive be?
+What could a Artificial Super Intelligence's primary drive be?

 - Maximise the Possibility Space (Information Entropy, Density, Value)
     -   Avoid local minima during gradient descent